 - Ensure that labels are not defaced or removed from incoming containers

-- Maintain MSDS’s and make them readily available in their work areas during each workshift.
+- Maintain SDS’s and make them readily available in their work areas during each workshift.

 - Provide information and training for laboratory employees.